grinic/nextflow-basics/exercises/scripts/ex0_python_script/readme.md

 # `ex4.nf`

 In this case, we activate a conda environment to process the input images with `scikit-image` and `numpy`, and we print out the mean of the image as stdout.

+# `ex5.nf`

+In this example, we use the output of one process as input of the next one.

+Also, we use publishdir to place the ouput of the last process in the projectdir.